-The Company issued the Preferred Stock in reliance upon the exemption from registration provided by Section 4(2) of the Securities Act of 1933, as amended and/or Regulation D promulgated under the Securities Act of 1933.
-Each of the holders of the Debentures, senior secured term note and shares of common stock issued during the Quarter ended September 30, 2004, represented to the Company that such holder was an accredited investor as defined in Rule 501(a) of the Securities Act of 1933 and that the Debentures and any securities issued pursuant thereto were being acquired for investment purposes.
+The Company issued the above-described Common Stock in reliance upon the exemption from registration provided by Section 4(2) of the Securities Act of 1933, as amended and/or Regulation D promulgated under the Securities Act of 1933.
+Each of the holders of the senior secured term note represented to the Company that such holder was an accredited investor as defined in Rule 501(a) of the Securities Act of 1933 and that the securities issued pursuant thereto were being acquired for investment purposes.